Imburse-Payments/imburse-payments.github.io/pages/getting-started/marketplace.md

 `name` | string | The name of the app.
 `iconUrl` | string | Url to the apps icon.
 `description` | string | Description of the app.
-`tags` | array | A array of strings that define the apps capabiliies or catagories.
+`tags` | array | A array of strings that define the apps capabilities or categories.
 `supportedPaymentMethods` | array or [Payment Method models](#payment-method-model) | An array of the payment methods this app supports.
 `supportedCountries` | array | An array of countries this App supports.
 `supportedCurrencies` | array | An array of currencies this App supports.